dbat/boyer-moore/README.md

     textpos proc data:dword, datasize:dword, text:dword, textlen:dword, shift_table:dword
-    ; returns position (0-based) of sub-string in other binary string ; shift_table must already been prepared with init_bmtable
+    ; returns pointer of sub-string in other binary string, or NULL if not found ; shift_table must already been prepared with init_bmtable

     textpos_nc proc data:dword, datasize:dword, text:dword, textlen:dword, shift_table:dword
-    ; returns position (0-based) of sub-string in other binary string ; shift_table must already been prepared with init_bmtable_nocase
+    ; returns pointer of sub-string in other binary string, or NULL if not found ; shift_table must already been prepared with init_bmtable_nocase